 It was uncomfortable carrying everything with us but better safe than sorry.
 On our last day, when we arrived back at the hotel from lunch, the hotel owner was sitting right in front of the entrance.
 He seemed to be waiting for somebody so at first noting seemed unusual.

 When he saw us, he immediately turned and made a very specific, loud whistle towards the hotel stairs.
 Our room was at the first floor and as we were climbing up the stairs, his wife was just coming from the direction of our room.
 There were no other rooms nearby.
+Also, our room has not been cleaned so there was no reason for her to be in our room.

 We knew she had nothing to steal because everything was with us but we were angry and disappointed.
-We’ve been staying at hostels, hotels and guest house for the past year all around Asia and we never had such experiences.
+We’ve been staying at hostels, hotels and guest houses for the past year all around Asia and we never had such experiences.
 We never felt so violated and unsafe as we did during our trip to Laos.

 This was the tip of the iceberg, the moment when we decided to get out of this country as soon as possible.